 Chapter Five and conclusion,

-In which I suggest that detailed study of other creatures that, like humans, underwent radical change of living circumstances, for example ocean-dwelling mammals, might bring to light unique evolutionary processes and features of evolutionary implications similar to those of humans.
+In which I suggest that detailed study of other creatures that, like humans, underwent a radical change of living circumstances, for example, ocean-dwelling mammals, might bring to light unique evolutionary processes and features of evolutionary implications similar to those of humans.